 Debra Granik’s film uses the unusual story of a father and daughter living in the woods to tell the classic coming-of-age narrative of parent-child separation.
-This is the third article in our Special Issue on Leave No Trace.
+This is the third article in our Special Issue on Leave No Trace, which is now available as an eBook.

 Films about living off the grid tend to hurtle toward a collision of worlds.
 In Debra Granik’s Leave No Trace, military veteran Will (Ben Foster) and his teenage daughter Tom (Thomasin McKenzie) live in an illegal camp in Portland’s Forest Park.
 Overhead, sunlight filters through the canopy, and a spider spins its thin, silvery web.
 Father and daughter spend their days trekking through the brush, scavenging for mushrooms, and fortifying their tent — but it is only a matter of time before they are banished from Eden and forced (like the rest of us) to play by society’s rules.